aniekanBane/aniekanBane/README.md

 - 🌱 I’m currently learning c# and AWS.

 - 📫 How to reach me [facebook](https://www.facebook.com/Aniekanjr)
+- 🏗 This page is currently under construction.

 <!---
 aniekanBane/aniekanBane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.